Management & Shell Users

 In this section weʼll discuss two main topics:

-- How to manage the authentication and authorization settings for Solace management users that can connect to a Solace PubSub+ message broker.
+- How to manage the authentication and authorization settings for Solace management users that can connect to a Solace PubSub+ event broker.
 The discussion begins in CLI User Access Levels.

 - How to securely create and configure Linux shell users.
 Instructions can be found in Configuring Multiple Linux Shell Users.

-Solace management users are users that can connect to the message broker to configure, manage and monitor it.
+Solace management users are users that can connect to the event broker to configure, manage and monitor it.
 There are two types.

-- CLI User—A management user that connects to the message broker through the CLI or SolAdmin for purposes of configuring, managing, and monitoring.
-A CLI user can also be a management application that uses Solace Element Management Protocol (SEMP) requests over an HTTP service to manage and monitor the message broker.
+- CLI User—A management user that connects to the event broker through the CLI, PubSub+ Broker Manager, or SolAdmin for purposes of configuring, managing, and monitoring.
+A CLI user can also be a management application that uses Solace Element Management Protocol (SEMP) requests over an HTTP service to manage and monitor the event broker.
 This user connection uses the Secure Shell (SSH) protocol.

-- File Transfer User—A user that can remotely transfer files to and from specific directories on the Solace PubSub+ message broker using Secure File Transfer Protocol (SFTP) or Secure Copy (SCP).
+- File Transfer User—A user that can remotely transfer files to and from specific directories on the Solace PubSub+ event broker using Secure File Transfer Protocol (SFTP) or Secure Copy (SCP).

-Note: A client user can also monitor a message broker if it is a management application using the SEMP Request Over Message Bus service.
+A client user can also monitor an event broker if it is a management application using the SEMP Request Over Message Bus service.
 However, client users are not discussed in this section.
-For information on clients and how to configure client authentication for a Solace PubSub+ message broker, refer to Client Authentication Management.
+For information on clients and how to configure client authentication for a Solace PubSub+ event broker, refer to Configuring Client Authentication.

 - Root User—A single, built-in user that has root privileges in the applianceʼs Linux shell.